-Along with touring extensively as a solo artist and with her own band, Niamh has also performed and recorded with The Chieftains, and with Carlos Núñez. and in 2011 released an album “The Basque Irish Connection”, in collaboration with Basque musician Ibon Koteron.
-She regularly gives workshops and masterclasses on both fiddle and concertina, has performed for several presidents and members of royalty and has additionally coordinated concerts hosted by the Irish embassy, on behalf of the Irish government.
+Along with touring extensively as a solo artist and with her own band, Niamh has also performed and recorded with The Chieftains, with Galician piper and Sony artist Carlos Núñez and in 2011 released an album “The Basque Irish Connection”, in collaboration with Basque musician Ibon Koteron.
+She regularly gives workshops and masterclasses, has performed for several presidents and members of royalty and has additionally coordinated concerts hosted by Irish embassies abroad, on behalf of the Irish government.
 Her music featured on the programme “Ireland in Song” which aired on Aer Lingus transatlantic flights, and which also featured on PBS and a selection of her compositions featured in the Irish Traditional Music Archive (ITMA)’s Saothar series in July 2022.

 Niamh is also a professional archivist and is currently project manager and archivist for the Conradh na Gaeilge (The Gaelic League) and Mary Robinson collections in the University of Galway.
 She is the Communications and Campaigns officer for the Archives and Records Association, Ireland, she is co-host of the podcast series Archive Nation, and regularly gives presentations on her work in this field, including recently at both Electric Picnic and at the International Council on Archives (ICA) conference in Rome.
 Her work in both the music and archive professions was recently recognised when she was elected onto the ITMA’s board of Directors.